 - Q How do medications treat coma?

-- Q What is the difference between stupor and coma?
+- Q What are the symptoms of coma?